MorganStenberg/League-hub/README.md

 ### **Problems and bugs**

 There have not been any major site breaking bugs or problems during the development of this application.
 But there have been a lot of trial and error, especially when trying to make sure that the views and templates are handling correctly.
-I had a lot of use of the detailed error messages, from having debug=True.
+I have had a lot of use of the detailed error messages, from having debug=True.

 When implementing the 'search bar' for adding users as league members when creating a league, there was quite a lot of issues of getting it working the right way and I tried several different solutions before finally finding Select2, which had what I wanted and was fairly simple to implement.

 During the final testing of the site a few bugs/problems were found:

-- I realised I had no validation for the field of 'Name' for the League model, which causes problems if a user selects a name including special characters as " ! % " etc, as the slug was not produced properly and therefore the view for detailed league and my leagues was not working and causing an error.
-This was fixed, after a few attempts, by making use of RegexValidator and stating what characters are allowed in the name, this was then tested and found to be working.
+- I realised I had no validation for the field of 'Name' for the League model, which caused problems if a user selected a name including special characters as " ! % " etc, causing an error.
+This was fixed, after a few attempts, by making use of RegexValidator and stating what characters are allowed in the name, this was then tested properly.

 - I also realised that I was not checking for if a user selects the same user for both the home team and away team when adding a match to the league.
 This was fixed by using a 'cleaning method' and raising a validation error if the user in the fields for home and away team are the same.

 ## **Deployment**

+The project was deployed to Heroku from Github with following steps:

+**Create the Heroku app**
+1. Log in to Heroku
+2. Click on New and select Create new app from the drop-down menu.
+3. Enter a unique and appropiate app name.
+4. Select you region.
+5. Click on "Create App"

+**Create the PostgreSQL database using ElephantSQL**
+1. Log in to ElephantSQL and navigate to Dashboard.
+2. Click on "Create New Instance".
+3. Provide a project name and choose "Tiny Turtle", the free plan.
+4. Click on "Select Region" and choose Data center.
+5. Review all the details and click on "Create Instance".
+6. Return to the Dashboard and click on the newly created instance and coyp the database URL.

+**Create and prepare files**
+- Create a requirements.txt file
+- Create a "Procfile" in the main directiory and add: web: gunicorn 'project-name'.wsgi

+- Create and env.py file in the main directory in of your workspace, Gitpod in this case.
+- Add the DATABASE_URL and SECRET_KEY to the env.py file

+- Update the settings.py file to import the env.py file
+- Add the DATABASE_URL and SECRET_KEY file paths
+- Comment out or remove the default database configuration
+- Add settings for static files
+    - The URL
+    - Directory path
+    - Rooth path
+    - Storage path
+    - Default file storage path
+- Link the file to the templates directory in Heroku
+- Change the templates directory to TEMPLATES_DIR
+- Add Heroku to the ALLOWED_HOSTS list

+**Heruko config vars**
+- Add SECRET_KEY value
+- Add Database URL

+**Deployment**
+- Before deployment DEBUG in settings.py needs to be set to False
+- Connect Heroku to your Github repository
+- Either enable automatic deployment or deploy from branch for manual deployment
+- View deployed site

+**Fork**
+- Navigate to the repository [LeageHub](https://github.com/MorganStenberg/League-hub).
+- On the right side of the page, at the top of the repository, select "Fork".
+- A copy of the repository is now created.

+**Clone**
+- Navigate to the repository [LeageHub](https://github.com/MorganStenberg/League-hub).
+- Click on the 'Code' dropdown menu above the list of files and choose a method to copy the URL, via HTTPS, SSH or GitHub CLI.
+- Open Terminal, change the current working directory to the desired location of the cloned directory.
+- Type 'git clone' and paste the URL copied form GitHub.
+- Type 'Enter' to create the local clone.

 ## **Technologies and Languages used